 As an operating department practitioners (ODP) you are a specialist vital part of the multidisciplinary perioperative theatre team, providing a high standard of patient-centred care during anaesthesia, surgery, and post anaesthetic care (recovery).

-You can expect to work within the whole of the perioperative environment across a variety of surgical specialities assisting anaesthetists and surgeons alongside the wider multidisciplinary team.
+Over the 3-year course, you work within the entire perioperative environment across a variety of surgical specialities.
+You assist anaesthetists and surgeons alongside the wider multidisciplinary team and gain experience in various NHS and private hospitals.

-Our patient-centred course equips you with the knowledge, skills and understanding to ensure that you can fully contribute to healthcare delivery in a dynamic and fast-moving surgical environment.
-Graduates will also be eligible to apply for registration with the Health and Care Professions Council.
+This patient-centred course equips you with the knowledge, skills and understanding to contribute to healthcare delivery in a dynamic and fast-moving surgical environment.
+Graduates of the course will be eligible to apply for registration with the Health and Care Professions Council.

-You gain early exposure to practice and gain experience across a variety of specialist areas including general surgery, orthopaedic surgery, ear, nose and throat, obstetric surgery, anaesthetic and post-anaesthetic care.
-Over 50% of the course is within operating theatres and placements throughout the North East with supervised practice alongside experienced clinical staff and previous Teesside ODPs.
+Gain practice and experience across a variety of perioperative areas including general surgery, orthopaedic surgery, ear, nose and throat, obstetric surgery, anaesthetic and post-anaesthetic care.
+Over 50% of the course is spent in hospitals on a rotation basis throughout the North East, alongside experienced clinical staff and previous Teesside ODPs.
 You follow various shift patterns including nights and weekends to gain the maximum learning experience.
-You develop the essential skills and knowledge supported by evidence-based learning in the University with lectures, seminars and practical activities in our excellent clinical skills labs and simulated operating theatre.
-Your learning is underpinned and enhanced by the academic team’s decades of collective experience in theatre settings.
+You are supported by evidence-based learning in lectures, seminars and practical activities in our clinical skills labs and simulated operating theatre.
+Your learning is underpinned and enhanced by the academic team who have decades of collective experience in theatre settings.

 Our School feedback policy (word - 278kb)